Fresh From My Oven

 Using the same technique and ingredients, minus the tortillas, of the Green Chile Chicken Enchilada Recipe above, add a can of pinto beans to the chicken mixture.
 When the top of the casserole is covered with the four cheese mix, cover that with crushed up corn chips or tortilla chips.
 Omit the black olives and green onions.
 Bake for 20-30 minutes until bubbly.
 Serve with a green salad, and it makes a stick-to-the-ribs dish for a hungry family.

-I buy my chiles in a can to keep the recipe easy. – This way you can also control the heat.
+I buy my chiles in a can to keep the recipe easy.
+This way you can also control the heat, by buying mild or hot as you prefer!

 A Startlingly Delicious BONUS Pie Recipe